david-brinkmeier/beamfit/README.md

   - Built-in functionality includes various DC-offset removal / noise removal techniques including [noisecomp][kovesi] from Peter Kovesi and [TV-L1 denoising][tvl1] from Manolis Lourakis.
   - Automated and/or GUI-cropping / pre-scaling of input for faster fitting etc.
-  - Why is this important?
-Second-order moment determinateion of beam diameter/radius is particularly prone to measurement noise
+  - Why image cleanup?
+Second-order moment determination of beam diameter/radius is particularly prone to measurement noise
   - Additionally / alternatively an offset background image may also be provided.

 - Offline analysis supports image and video processing